LudovicSterlin/pnpm-syncpack/README.md

 Minimalist example of [syncpack](https://github.com/JamieMason/syncpack) not working with `pnpm` [workspace protocol (`workspace:`)](https://pnpm.io/workspaces#workspace-protocol-workspace).

-This repo was created in with the only purpose to submit an issue in [syncpack](https://github.com/JamieMason/syncpack) repo.
+This repo was created with the only purpose to submit an issue in [syncpack](https://github.com/JamieMason/syncpack) repo.

+The issue is now resolved and can be found here [JamieMason/syncpack/issues/95](https://github.com/JamieMason/syncpack/issues/95)

 ## Prerequisites